BigPeet/coding_challenges/advent_of_code/2019/14/notes.md

 One difficulty that might come up is the efficient use of spare material.
 There might be a situation, where using that spare A might save 5 ORE or 10 ORE depending on how it is used.
-But for the start, I will assume that spare material should be used ASAP.
+But for the start, I will assume that spare material should be used greedily.

 If that does not work on the given examples, then a more complex strategy / search has to be done.
+One solution for this could be to first calculate "cost" of each material independently and gather the spare material.
+Then for each spare material check where it would reduce the cost the most.
+This again might affect other spare material though (e.g. if that spare A is used for XYZ, then this spare B would not have been produced).